-Vault GSL CCS Holdings LP will provide all resources, equipment, and facilities needed for all passive seismic monitoring.
-A third-party contractor will provide all resources, equipment, and facilities needed for surface seismic surveys.
-Downhole pressure monitoring will be performed in wells associated with the project.
-A third-party contractor will perform groundwater sampling.
+Vault Dragon CCS LP will provide all resources, equipment, and facilities needed for passive seismic monitoring.
+A third-party contractor will provide all resources, equipment, and facilities needed for time-lapse surface seismic surveys.

 4.9.5.
 Validity Limits and Operating Conditions (B.9.e.)